makman568/algofun/pq/traffic/consensus_traffic.md

-# Algorand Consensus Message Quantity Analysis
+# Algorand Consensus Traffic Analysis

 **A Three-Step Analysis: Theory, Optimization, and Empirical Support**

 ---

-This paper presents a comprehensive analysis of Algorand's consensus message volume through a three-step methodology:
+This paper presents a comprehensive analysis of Algorand's consensus traffic through a three-step methodology:

 1.  **Theoretical Profile Derivation:** First, we derive a *theoretical traffic profile* from first principles.
 Using core consensus parameters from the `go-algorand` source code and a November 24, 2025 snapshot of the mainnet stake distribution, we calculate the statistical expectation for the number of unique voters in an unoptimized, purely theoretical consensus round.